kaiyan-sheng/monasca-sidecar/README.md

 ```

-2. Add sidecar container into deployment.yaml and expose pod name and namespace from environment variables.
+### Add sidecar container into deployment.yaml and expose pod name and namespace from environment variables.
-In helm/templates/deployment.yaml, add:
+In helm/templates/deployment.yaml

 ```
       - name: {{ template "name" . }}-sidecar-container